ChicagoDSA/chapter-website/_pages/en/join.md

 ## We'll confirm you

-Once a month, we receive a list of new members and update our internal roster.
+Every Monday, we receive a list of new members and update our internal roster.

 ## Check your inbox